-2021 ASPPH Welch-Rose Award - Public Health Service
+ASPPH Welch-Rose Award for Distinction in Public Health

-2021 ASPPH Welch-Rose Award - Academic Public Health Service
+ASPPH Welch-Rose Award for Excellence in Academic Public Health Service

 University of California, Berkeley School of Public Health